patrickcording/02807-comp-tools/weekplans/week1.md

 Please follow the below instructions for installing Docker and getting the Docker container up and running.

-_This assumes that you are familiar with using a shell on whatever operating system you are using.
-If not, please spend some time familiarizing yourself with [the basics](http://swcarpentry.github.io/shell-novice/)._

 #### Installing Docker
 - [Installing Docker on Linux](https://runnable.com/docker/install-docker-on-linux)
 - [Installing Docker on macOS](https://runnable.com/docker/install-docker-on-macos)